Efficient Signature-Free Validated Agreement: Abstract

 \section{Abstract}

-Byzantine agreement enables $n$ processes to agree on a common $L$-bit value, despite $t > 0$ arbitrary failures.
-A long line of work has been dedicated to improving the worst-case bit complexity of Byzantine agreement in synchrony.
-This has culminated in COOL, an error-free (deterministically secure against a computationally unbounded adversary) algorithm that achieves a near-optimal bit complexity of $O(nL + n^2 \log (n))$.
-COOL satisfies strong validity: if all correct processes propose the same value, only that value can be decided.
-Thus, whenever correct processes do not a priori agree, COOL might decide on $\bot$, thus limiting its application in today's state machine replication (SMR) and blockchain protocols.
-In this work, we focus on the aforementioned limitation.
-Can we design an error-free near-optimal Byzantine agreement algorithm applicable in today's SMR and blockchain protocols?
-Can we design an error-free near-optimal agreement algorithm with \emph{external validity} (a.k.a. validated agreement) stipulating that only values valid according to a predetermined predicate can be decided?
+Byzantine agreement enables $n$ processes to agree on a common $L$-bit value, despite up to $t > 0$ arbitrary failures.
+A long line of work has been dedicated to improving the bit complexity of Byzantine agreement in synchrony.
+This has culminated in COOL, an error-free (deterministically secure against a computationally unbounded adversary) solution that achieves $O( nL + n^2 \log n )$ worst-case bit complexity (which is optimal for $L \geq n \log n$ according to the Dolev-Reischuk lower bound).
+COOL satisfies \strongVal: if all correct processes propose the same value, only that value can be decided.
+Whenever correct processes do not agree \emph{a priori} (there is no unanimity), they may decide a default value $\bot$ from COOL.

-This paper answers the question affirmatively.
-Namely, we present \name, an error-free synchronous Byzantine agreement algorithm that satisfies external (along with strong) validity while exchanging $O\big(n\log (n)L + n^2 \log (n) \big)$ bits in the worst case.
-Importantly, \name is optimally resilient (tolerates $t < n / 3$ failures) and terminates in optimal $O(n)$ rounds.
-Perhaps surprisingly, we construct \name by exploiting existing concepts: (1) the recursive framework proposed by Berman, Garay and Perry and Coan and Welch and recently restated by Momose and Ren, (2) the aforementioned COOL algorithm introduced by Chen, and (3) the data dissemination primitive introduced by Das, Xiang and Ren.
+Strong unanimity is, however, not sufficient for today's state machine replication (SMR) and blockchain protocols.
+These systems value progress and require a decided value to always be \emph{valid} (according to a predetermined predicate), excluding default decisions (such as $\bot$) even in cases where there is no unanimity a priori. \emph{Validated Byzantine agreement} satisfies this property (called \emph{external validity}).
+Yet, the best error-free (or even signature-free) validated agreement solutions achieve only $O(n^2L)$ bit complexity, a far cry from the $\Omega(nL+n^2)$ Dolev-Reischuk lower bound.
+Is it possible to bridge this complexity gap?

+We answer the question affirmatively.
+Namely, we present two new synchronous algorithms for validated Byzantine agreement, \nameopt and \name, with different trade-offs.
+Both algorithms are (1) signature-free, (2) optimally resilient (tolerate up to $t < n / 3$ failures), and (3) early-stopping (terminate in $O(f+1)$ rounds, where $f \leq t$ denotes the actual number of failures).
+On the one hand, \nameopt uses only hashes and achieves $O(nL + n^3\kappa)$ bit complexity, which is optimal for $L \geq n^2\kappa$ (where $\kappa$ is the size of a hash).
+On the other hand, \name is error-free, using no cryptography whatsoever, and achieves $O\big((nL + n^2)\log n \big)$ bit complexity, which is near-optimal for any $L$.